-Spring is almost here, and often correlates with new fish arriving from overseas and ending up in new ponds.
-We have had a few years with an increase in Koi Herpesvirus cases and it is important to have your new fish tested.
+Springtime often correlates with new fish arriving from overseas and ending up in new ponds.
+We have had a few years with an increase in Koi Herpesvirus (Cyprinid herpesvirus-3) cases and it is important to have your new fish tested BEFORE they enter your pond.
 There are two types of testing available.
 All fish can be tested at the dealer prior to arriving at your pond.
 If your dealer does not offer this, find another dealer.

 This test is used to detect koi carrying KHV antibodies.
 Since herpesvirus can have a latent carrier stage, the ELISA test will pick out these fish.
 Carriers of the disease have the potential to spread the disease to the rest of the fish in the pond.
 It is unknown what exactly causes a fish to start shedding the virus, but stress and concurrent disease are significant risk factors.

 This is a non-lethal test that requires a veterinarian to take a blood sample and process it for the lab.
 It cannot be submitted by a dealer without a veterinarian.

 The PCR (polymerase chain reaction) test is used to detect KHV DNA.
 It specifically tests for fish actively replicating the virus.
 This test is used to find active infections, preclinical infections and recent carriers.
 This test can be performed on both live and recently dead fish.